 Proposals Keep Getting Rejected: What's Actually Wrong

-You’re sending 6-8 proposals every month.
-Your close rate is 18%.
-That means you’re closing 1-2 deals out of 8 proposals.
+You’re sending 6–8 proposals every month, and your close rate sits at 18%.
+That means you’re closing only 1–2 deals out of every 8 proposals you send.

-Then you get “we went another direction” or worse—radio silence.
+You get “we went another direction” or, worse, radio silence.

-This happens to over 70% of service providers who use proposals to close deals instead of confirming them, and the ones who fix it don’t do it by writing better proposals.
-They fix what happens before the proposal ever gets sent.
+The operators who fix this don’t do it by writing better proposals—they fix what happens before the proposal ever gets sent.

 Calculate what just happened: